aretius/Machine_learning_Projects/Project1/README.md

 # Project 1

-Details regarding the subsequent folders.
+Details regarding the subsequent folders --

-Details will be containing the project's aim.
+1. Details will be containing the project's aim.

-Implementation will be my procedure of completing the project.
+2. Implementation will be my procedure of completing the project.